During the world`s toughest and longest horse race, I had a revealing experience of unity with horses that changed the way I train horses today.

 Do you want to become one with your horse?
-And be able to ride your horse effortlessly with hind-leg engagement and natural self-carriage, coming from the horse self, not you micromanaging the horse to do so.
+And be able to ride your horse effortlessly with hind-leg engagement and natural self-carriage, without having to micromanage the horse to do so.
 I do too!

 But it’s not always been like this.
-From when I started riding at the age of 9 until a few years back.
-The main focus was to control horses rather than to teach horses to control themselves.
+From when I started riding at the age of 9 until a few years back, the main focus was to control horses rather than to connect with them.

 Countless riding lessons, courses, years of working with them plus a trainer and riding instructor degree, taught me a lot of technical stuff but not how to make my idea the horses idea.
 I had to find that elsewhere.